kanechan25/Restaurant-Management-App/README.md

 - This software supports a Restaurant in ordering dishes, creating bills, payment and other administration.
 - It's developed by C# + Winform + MS SQL Server.
 #### Several technic are used in this Software:
-- 3-layer Design Pattern (GUI - DAL - DTO)
+- 3-layer Design Pattern (GUI - DAL - DTO) - be similar to MVC model
 - Singleton Pattern
 ---
 - Something here might helps you using Software: